msacwendychan/Data-Mining-and-Visualization-with-R/README.md

 # R Mining and Visualization

 This project uses R to explore a set of data "yeast.data" and operate statistics analysis on it.
 A model is trained and tested for classifying the data into categories using decision tree.
-The classification model then is displayed with graphs including decision tree and heatmap showing how the deisions made.
-Some graphs are produced
+The classification model then is displayed with graphs including decision tree and heatmap showing how the decisions made.

 ## Built with